 Most presses are not dishwasher safe, and need to be hand washed.

 Some electric tortilla presses both press the tortillas for you and cook them at the same time: a light comes on when the tortillas are cooked.
 These are hard to find.
-Some people say that while the overall operation in electric ones is slow, and while the taste isn’t as nice as ones cooked on a comal (griddle), they are still better than store bought ones.
+Some people say that while the overall operation in electric ones is slow, and while the taste isn’t as nice as ones cooked on a comal (griddle), they are still better than already-made store bought tortillas.

 Tortillas pressed at home will rarely be as thin as commercially-bought ones.
 Commercial producers of tortillas have presses that can turn out up to 20,000 tortillas an hour.

-Cover the base of the tortilla press with a piece of plastic wrap, waxed paper or grease-proof paper (some thrifty people just cut open plastic bread bags and use them.)
+Cover the base of the tortilla press with a piece of plastic wrap, waxed paper or greaseproof paper (some thrifty people just cut open plastic bread bags and use them.)
 Some say that they find the plastic wrap or plastic bags the best of all.
 You put a small ball of dough (“masa”) on it, in the centre, and cover the dough with another sheet of plastic wrap.

 Lower the top part of the press on it, and press down with the handle.
 Open the press up, lift off the top layer of plastic.
 Flip the tortilla onto the palm of your hand, unwrapped side down, with the side that still has plastic on it up.
 Peel off that remaining layer of plastic, and flip the tortilla onto the heated comal (griddle) waiting for it.
 Re-use the plastic wrap or waxed paper for the other ones you need to make.